-Aggravated assault: An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury, usually accompanied by the use of a weapon or by a means likely to produce death or great bodily harm.
+Aggravated assault: An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
+This type of assault usually is accompanied by the use of a weapon or by a means likely to produce death or great bodily harm.